Duality and the well-posedness of a martingale problem: Introduction

-The idea to use duality for the \emph{existence of a solution of a martingale problem} was motivated by some concrete constructions in the literature.
-First of all, \cite{Evans1997} gives the continuum space version of interacting Fisher-Wright diffusions on the continuous hierarchical group, which is used as well in \cite{GHKK14} to construct a spatial Cannings model.
-For a branching process, Dynkin gave in \cite{Dynkin1993} -- what he called -- a direct construction, which is also related to our work.
+The idea to use duality for the \emph{existence of a solution of a martingale problem} was motivated by constructions appearing in the literature.
+To the best of our knowledge, the first examples appear in \cite{EvansFleischmann1996, Evans1997}, where duality is used to show existence of the continuum space version of interacting Fisher-Wright diffusions on the discrete hierarchical group, by lifting the duality relation from the corresponding discrete case.
+This has been studied in on $\Z^1$ and $\R^1$ with other methods in \cite{KonnoShiga1988,Shiga1994,MullerTribe1995}.
+We believe that our approach provides proofs of theses results (when formulated differently) as well.
+The approach using duality is also used in \cite{GHKK14} to construct a spatial Cannings model, and in \cite{BEV10,EtheridgeVeberYu2020} for the construction of a model with locally constant population size in a spatial continuum.
+For a branching process, Dynkin gave in \cite{Dynkin1993} -- what he called -- a direct construction, which can be viewed as a construction based on the deterministic dual (as opposed to the construction via particle approximations in \cite{D93} for example).

-Let us briefly describe the idea for showing existence by using a dual process: We are given the $G_X$ martingale problem for which we want to establish well-posedness.
-We look both for some Markov process $Y$ and a function $H$ for which \eqref{eq:dual2} holds.
-Then we define the operator $P_t$ on $\Pi_X$ by setting $(P_tH(\cdot,y))(x) \coloneqq \mathbf E_y[H(x,Y_t)]$, which defines an operator on $\Pi_X$.
-Then, $P_t$ inherits the semigroup property $P_t\circ P_s = P_{t+s}$ from the semigroup of the dual process $Y$.
-The semigroup $(P_t)_{t\geq 0}$ will be the semigroup of some process $X$, provided that there is a probability measure $\mathbf P_x$ (with expectation $\mathbf E_x$) and for each $t \ge 0$ a random variable $X_t$ such that $\mathbf E_x[H(X_t,y)] = (P_tH(\cdot,y))(x)$.
-Then, $(P_t)_{t\geq 0}$ is a Markov semigroup and we have \emph{existence} of a solution of the $(G_X,\Pi_X,x)$-martingale problem.
-Moreover, since duality if it is derived from the operator criterion also implies uniqueness, \emph{well-posedness} of the $(G_X,\Pi_X,x)$-martingale problem follows.
+We give here a systematic approach to the existence problem together with some examples.
+Let us briefly describe the idea for showing existence by using a dual process; see Theorem~\ref{T1} for all details: We are given the $(G_X,\mathcal{D}_X,\mathbb P_0)$ martingale problem for which we want to establish well-posedness.
+We look both for a Markov process $Y$ and a function $H$ for which the relation \eqref{eq:dual2} holds.
+Then we define the operator $P_t$ on $\mathcal H_X$ by setting $(P_tH(\cdot,y))(x) \coloneqq \mathbb E_y[H(x,Y_t)]$, which defines an operator on $\mathcal H_X$.
+Then $P_t$ inherits the semigroup property $P_t\circ P_s = P_{t+s}$ from the semigroup of the dual process $Y$.
+The semigroup $(P_t)_{t\geq 0}$ will be the semigroup of some process $X$, provided there is a probability measure $\mathbb P_x$ (with expectation $\mathbb E_x$) and for each $t \ge 0$ a random variable $X_t$ such that

+Then $(P_t)_{t\geq 0}$ is a Markov semigroup and we have \emph{existence} of a solution of the martingale problem for $(G_X,\mathcal H_X,x)$ provided some additional measurabiliy property holds.
+Moreover, if duality is derived from the operator criterion it also implies uniqueness.
+Altogether we obtain \emph{well-posedness} of the martingale problem for $(G_X,\mathcal H_X,x)$ for each $x \in E_X$.
+From that we obtain the well-posedness of the $(G_X,\mathcal H_X,\mathbb P_0)$ martingale problem for any $\mathbb P_0 \in \mathcal M_1(E_X)$.
+At least on compact state spaces, the existence of a \cadlag modification is immediate.